salt-extensions/salt-extension-copier/docs/topics/documenting/building.md

 # Building documentation

 :::{important}
-Ensure you have already installed `nox`.
-If you followed the [first steps](first-steps-target), you should be fine.
+Ensure `nox` is installed.
+If you followed the [first steps](first-steps-target), you should be all set.
 :::

 ## Prerequisites

-On some systems (MacOS, WSL, some Linux distributions) building the docs requires the `enchant` library to be installed on your system.
+On some systems (macOS, WSL, and certain Linux distributions), you must install the `enchant` library to build the documentation.

 :::{tab} Linux/WSL
 ```bash